-- Milk contains calcium, vitamin D and potassium which are nutrients of concern that most Americans’ don’t get enough of.
+- Milk contains calcium, vitamin D and potassium which are nutrients of concern that most American’s don’t get enough of.

-- Children in the U.S. who drink flavored milk, do not have higher Body Mass Indices (BMIs) compared to non-drinkers suggesting that flavored milk does not lead to weight gain.
+- Children in the U.S., who drink flavored milk, do not have higher Body Mass Indices (BMIs) compared to non-drinkers suggesting that flavored milk does not lead to weight gain.

 - Replacing nutrient contribution from milk requires three to four food items but adds back more calories and fat than were originally contributed by milk

 - Additional impacts

 Water is important for hydration and should be encouraged throughout the day.
 When water is consumed at meals instead of milk students often miss out on key nutrients they need more of in their diets like calcium, vitamin D, and potassium.
 The nutrients lost when students choose another beverage are difficult to make up with other foods while keeping to the same amount of calories and fat.